velexi-research/VLXI-Cookiecutter-Python/README.md

 2. That's it!
 Every time the `main` branch is updated, the CI workflow will automatically update the package documentation on GitHub Pages.

+3. _Optional_.
+In the "About" section of the project GitHub repository, set "Website" to the URL for the project GitHub Pages.

 -------------------------------------------------------------------------------